MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/extended-warranty.md

 | Unit of time | Day(s), Week(s), Month(s), Year(s) | This value specifies the unit of time to be used for the warranty. |
 | Length of time | Positive integer value | This value specifies the duration of the warranty (for example, the values for a 2-year warranty would be **Unit of time** = **Year(s)** and **Length of time** = **2**). |

-The following image shows an example of the time properties on the **Warranty** FastTab.
+The following image shows an example of the time properties on the **Warranty** FastTab of the **Prodduct details** page.

 ![Example of time properties on the **Warranty** FastTab](./media/ew-time-properties.png)

-The following table contains values and descriptions for the time properties on the **Released product details** page.
+The following table contains values and descriptions for the time properties on the **Warranty** FastTab of the **Released product details** page.

 | **Property name** | **Values** | **Description** |
 |-------------------|------------|-----------------|